ganeti/ganeti/doc/design-partitioned.rst

 Currently it's possible to define an instance policy that limits the minimum and maximum value for CPU, memory, and disk usage (and spindles and any other resource, when implemented), independently from each other.
-We extend the policy by allowing it to specify more specifications, where each specification contains the limits (minimum, maximum, and standard) for all the resources.
-Each specification has a unique priority (an integer) associated to it, which is used by ``hspace`` (see below).
+We extend the policy by allowing it to contain more occurrences of the specifications for both the limits for the instance resources.
+Each specification pair (minimum and maximum) has a unique priority associated to it (or in other words, specifications are ordered), which is used by ``hspace`` (see below).
+The standard specification doesn't
+change: there is one for the whole cluster.

 For example, a policy could be set up to allow instances with this
 constraints: